Raphtory/raphtory.github.io/docs/user-guide/querying/3_node-metrics.md

 ## Update history

-Nodes have functions for querying their earliest and latest update time (as an epoch or datetime) as well as for accessing their full history (`history()`/`history_date_time()`).
+Nodes have functions for querying their earliest and latest update time (as an epoch or datetime) as well as for accessing their full history (using `history()` or `history_date_time()`).
 In the code below we create a node object for the monkey `Felipe` and see when their updates occurred.

 {{code_block('getting-started/querying','node_metrics',['Node'])}}
 !!!
 Output